Read time: 5.7 minutes

-Wait, what’s a blockchain?
+Hang on, what’s a blockchain?

 A blockchain is a distributed public ledger that is a record of who owns what.
 The technology underpins digital currencies and NFTs.
 Blockchains allow digital information to be distributed but not altered, copied or deleted from a network made up of thousands of computers.
 However, some blockchain networks use tremendous amounts of energy to run their networks.
-We are proud to have partnered with Tezos, a pioneering energy-efficient blockchain, that uses 2 million times less energy than networks like Bitcoin and Ethereum.
+We are proud to have partnered with Tezos, a pioneering energy-efficient blockchain, that uses two million times less energy than networks like Bitcoin and Ethereum.

 And a cryptocurrency?